giangr21/github_explorer/README.md

 </h1>

 ## 🔖 Sobre

-O projeto **GitHub Explorer** foi desenvolvido durante o bootcamp GoStack com o intuito de colocarmos em pratica o conteudo abordado no modulo 3 sobre ReactJS
+The project **GitHub Explorer** was developed during the bootcamp GoStack in order to put into practice what was studied during the season 3

 ---

-## 🌐 Tecnologias utilizadas
+## 🌐 Technologies

-O projeto foi desenvolvido utilizando as seguintes tecnologias
+The project was developed using the followings technologies

 - [TypeScript](https://www.typescriptlang.org/)
 - [ReactJS](https://pt-br.reactjs.org/)